viperproject/gobra-book/src/01/termination.md

     // @ assert arr[i4] == 4
 }
 ```
-We can also prove that `client` terminates since besides the calls to `LinearSearch`, which terminate, there is no diverging control flow.
+We can also prove that `client` terminates since, except for the calls to `LinearSearch`, which terminate, there is no diverging control flow.
 If we do not specify a termination measure `decreases len(arr) - i` for the loop, Gobra reports the error:
 ``` text
 ERROR Function might not terminate.